Fast Basins and Branched Fractal Manifolds of Attractors of Iterated Function Systems: Introduction

 \section{Introduction}

 This paper on iterated function systems concerns related concepts: the fast basin, fractal continuation, an extended code space, and the branched fractal manifold.

-The fast basin of an attractor of an iterated function system (IFS) is the set of points, each of which possesses a chaos game orbit \cite{chaos} that reaches the attractor in finitely many steps.
-More precisely, let $A$ be an attractor of an IFS, $\mathcal{F}$, here defined to be a finite set of homeomorphisms $f_{i}:\mathbb{X}\rightarrow \mathbb{X}, i=1,2,\dots,N,$ mapping a complete metric space $\mathbb{X}$ onto itself.
-The fast basin of $A$ is the set of points $x\in \mathbb{X}$ such that there exists a finite sequence of digits $ \{\iota_{n}\}_{n=1}^{k}\subset\{1,2,...,N\}$ with $f_{\iota_{1}}\circ f_{\iota_{2}}\circ\cdots\circ f_{\iota_{k}}(x)\in A$.
+The fast basin of an attractor of an iterated function system (IFS) is the set of points, each of which possesses a chaos game orbit \cite{chaos} that reaches the attractor in f\/initely many steps.
+More precisely, let $A$ be an attractor of an IFS $\mathcal{F}$, here def\/ined to be a f\/inite set of homeomorphisms $f_{n}\colon \mathbb{X}\rightarrow \mathbb{X}$, $n=1,2,\dots ,N$, mapping a complete metric space~$\mathbb{X}$ onto itself.
+If $f,g\in \mathcal{F}$, then $f\circ g$ denotes the composition of $f$ with $g$.
+The fast basin of $A$ is the set of points $x\in \mathbb{X}$ such that there exists a f\/inite sequence of digits $\{\iota _{n}\}_{n=1}^{k}\subset \{1,2,\dots ,N\}^{k}$ with $f_{\iota _{1}}\circ f_{\iota _{2}}\circ \cdots \circ f_{\iota _{k}}(x)\in A$.
 Equivalently, the fast basin is the complement of the set of points, all of whose orbits do not intersect the attractor.
-Some examples of fast basins, corresponding to geometrically simple IFSs, are presented in Section 3, illustrating that they can have interesting geometrical structure and that they are not easy to understand.
+If the maps that comprise the IFS are contractive similitudes on~$\mathbb{R}^{n}$, then the fast basin is the union of fractal blowups, as def\/ined by Strichartz \cite{strichartz0}, of $A$ with respect to the IFS.
+In general, a fast basin is a union of fractal continuations, generalizing the main idea in~\cite{continuations}, of $A$ with respect to the IFS.

-Fast basins of affine IFSs may have non-integer Hausdorff dimension and thus comprise a class of deterministic fractals which may be suitable for geometrical modelling of real-world objects.
-But our interest here is in their mathematical structure, which is relevant to fractal transformations \cite{monthly}, tiling theory \cite{tiling}, and non-commutative geometry \cite{ionescu}.
+Some examples of fast basins, corresponding to geometrically simple IFSs, are presented in Section~\ref{examplesec}, illustrating that they can have interesting geometrical structure and that they are not easy to understand.
+Fast basins of af\/f\/ine IFSs may have non-integer Hausdorf\/f dimension, as proved in~\cite{mfbkl}, and thus comprise a class of deterministic fractals which may be suitable for geometrical modelling of real-world objects, extending the reach of ideas initiated by Mandelbrot; see for example the many modelling papers that cite~\cite{mandelbrot} and use IFS theory.
+But our interest here is in mathematical structure of fast basins, which is relevant to fractal transformations~\cite{monthly}, tiling theory~\cite{tiling}, non-commutative geometry~\cite{ionescu}, and to a generalization of analytic continuation (see below).

-A branched fractal manifold is a certain metric space built from the code space of a point-fibred attractor of an IFS.
-Its projection onto $\mathbb{X}$ is the fast basin of the attractor.
-The initial motivation for defining and analyzing branched fractal manifolds was a desire to understand the topological structures of fast basins, at least in the case of simple IFSs consisting of a few affine maps.
+\looseness=-1 A branched fractal manifold is a certain metric space built from the code space of a point-f\/ibred attractor of an IFS.
+Its projection onto~$\mathbb{X}$ is the fast basin of the attractor.
+An initial motivation for def\/ining and analyzing branched fractal manifolds was a desire to understand the topological structures of fast basins, at least in the case of simple IFSs consisting of a few af\/f\/ine maps.